RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars

 \textbf{Local Feature Aggregation (LFA).} The most straightforward approach to transform a point into a Gaussian primitive is to directly predict Gaussian attributes.
 However, raw radar points contain limited information and are insufficient to support reliable prediction.
 Therefore, local features are aggregated to enrich the representation of each point.

-For the $i$-th point, a lightweight PointNet \cite{PointNet} is applied to all points in its spherical neighborhood $\mathcal N_i$:

-where $p_i\in\mathbb R^3,f_i\in\mathbb R^{C_\textup{raw}}$ denote the 3D coordinates and raw features of the $i$-th point $(i=1,\cdots,N)$, respectively.
+For the $i$-th point, a lightweight PointNet \cite{PointNet} is applied to all points in its spherical neighborhood $\mathcal N_i$: where $p_i\in\mathbb R^3$ and $f_i\in\mathbb R^{C_\textup{raw}}$ denote the 3D coordinates and raw features of the $i$-th point $(i=1,\cdots,N)$, respectively.
 Here, $f^i_\textup{LFA}\in\mathbb R^C$ represents the updated features after LFA. $N$ denotes the total number of points, and $C$ refers to the channel dimension.
-The $i$-th point is referred to as the center point, while points in $\mathcal N_i$ are its neighbors.
-In addition, the position offset from the center point to each neighbor is appended to the features, following the pillar feature extraction in PointPillars \cite{PointPillars}.
+The $i$-th point is referred as the center point, while points in $\mathcal N_i$ are its neighbors.
+In addition, the position offset from the center point to each neighbor is appended to features, following the pillar feature extraction in PointPillars \cite{PointPillars}.

 To avoid traversing all points for averaging neighbor features and to reduce memory usage, an optimized algorithm is devised.
-Its core relies on the PyTorch-supported operation $\mathtt{scatter\_reduce}$, as illustrated in Algorithm~\ref{alg:LFA} and visualized in Fig.~\ref{fig:lfa}(c).
-Experiments in Section~\ref{sec:ablation} confirm that the proposed Indexing \& Scattering algorithm achieves significantly higher speed than the Traversal method in Fig.~\ref{fig:lfa}(a), while requiring considerably less memory compared with the Broadcasting \& Masking strategy in Fig.~\ref{fig:lfa}(b).
+It relies on the PyTorch-supported operation $\mathtt{scatter\_reduce}$, as visualized in Fig.~\ref{fig:lfa}(c).
+Experiments in Section~\ref{sec:ablation} confirm that the proposed Indexing \& Scattering algorithm achieves higher speed than the Traversal method in Fig.~\ref{fig:lfa}(a), while requiring considerably less memory compared with the Broadcasting \& Masking strategy in Fig.~\ref{fig:lfa}(b).

 \textbf{Global Feature Aggregation (GFA).} Previous studies \cite{MAFF-Net,RadarPillars} have shown that self-attention among non-empty pillars improves detection performance.
 Inspired by this, self-attention is applied directly among points to capture global interactions in parallel with LFA.
 Since radar points are sparse and most non-empty pillars contain only a single point, the computational complexity of point-based attention is comparable to that of pillar-based attention.